Harvester57/Harvester57.github.io/content/authors/admin/_index.md

 Hi, I’m Florian Stosse, just another information security engineer !

+### Current work

-I currently work at the European Space Agency, as a cybersecurity engineer for the Galileo programme, specifically for the Ground Mission Segment (GMS).
+I currently work at the [European Space Agency](https://www.esa.int/), as a cybersecurity engineer for the Galileo programme, specifically for the [Galileo Mission Segment (GMS)](https://gssc.esa.int/navipedia/index.php/Galileo_Ground_Segment#Galileo_Mission_Segment_(GMS)).

+### Experience

-I previously worked at Safran Data Systems (a Safran Electronics & Defense subsidiary), in the Space & Communications business unit.
-I focused on hardening and securing our embedded Windows 7 and 10/11 platforms, among other cool things :)
+I previously worked at [Safran Data Systems](https://www.safran-group.com/companies/safran-data-systems), in the Space & Communications business unit.
+I focused on hardening and securing our embedded Windows 7 and 10/11 platforms (Cortex family of TT&C and high data rate receivers), among other cool things :)

 Before that, in October 2018, I started a PhD thesis at CEA-List and ANSSI to work on formal methods applied to software security.
-More specifically, I was working on software defenses and hardening against hardware vulnerabilities, such as Spectre and Meltdown, using sound static analysis tools ( Frama-C in particular).
+More specifically, I was working on software defenses and hardening against hardware vulnerabilities, such as Spectre and Meltdown, using sound static analysis tools ([Frama-C](https://frama-c.com/) in particular).

-My thesis was under the supervision of Julien Signoles (CEA), and my advisors were Patricia Mouy (ANSSI) and Florent Kirchner (CEA).
+My thesis was under the supervision of [Julien Signoles](https://julien-signoles.fr/) (CEA), and my advisors were [Patricia Mouy](https://fr.linkedin.com/in/patricia-mouy-080a386) (ANSSI) and [Florent Kirchner](https://fr.linkedin.com/in/fkirchner) (CEA).

 Unfortunately, we had to put a stop to the thesis, but hey, that’s life !

+### Education

 I graduated with a M.Sc in Information Security from ESIEA Paris (a top French engineering school, part of the "Grandes Ecoles") in August 2018.
 During my graduate studies, I was an apprentice at Bureau Veritas’ R&D center in La Défense, Paris.